happybono/SonataSmooth/README.md

 provided that such use does not constitute or support a commercial activity.

 By accessing or using the Restricted Component, you acknowledge its patent-pending status and agree to comply with these restrictions.

+**This restriction applies retroactively and prospectively to all commits, contributions, and versions of this repository,
+regardless of the date of disclosure or commit history.**

 <br>
 <div align="center">